The CLEVER scenario

 By ensuring a higher certainty of decarbonisation and more security and resilience, sufficiency is a crucial tool both to reach the Paris Agreement Goal of 1.5°C and tackle the energy crisis.

-Although it could be one of the quickest and most effective solutions to the current energy and climate crises, coupled with geopolitical and social tensions within and between States, sufficiency is still absent from most public policies and political discourse, including at the European level, and has been underrepresented in energy and climate scenarios so far.
+In the current context of energy and climate crises, coupled with geopolitical and social tensions within and between States, sufficiency could be one of the quickest and most effective solutions.
+However, it is still absent from most public policies and political discourse, including at the European level, and has been underrepresented in energy and climate scenarios so far.

 The CLEVER scenario has been built to fill this gap and underline the potential of redesigning collective and individual practices.